MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 Use this option when:
 - No call participant can initiate a cloud-based call recording
 - You only want the recording to capture what you see through the HoloLens.
-For example, the recording will only show the participants in the Remote Assist call if you manually navigate to the participants panel.
+For example, the recording will only show the participants in the Remote Assist call if you manually navigate to the participants panel and it is in your field of view.

 You can use the HoloLens OS to record only what you see in the HoloLens, what you hear around you, and what you hear through the HoloLens speakers.
-These videos are saved to the HoloLens camera roll.
-Keep in mind that the video will not be automatically uploaded to Stream, so  follow the instructions for getting a photo or video off HoloLens camera roll.
+There are 3 ways to do so.

 1. From the Start Menu:
   * Select the **Video** button from the bottom tool pane.